TheFox/tumblr-importer/README.md

 Each line is one post.

-Note: You must clear the `posts.txt` file after executing the `import.php`.
-Otherwise you post the same content on each execution of `import.php`.
+# --no-clear
+You can pass `--no-clear` through the arguments of `import.php` to leave `posts.txt` with the original content:

+	php import.php --no-clear

+Otherwise `posts.txt` will be cleared after `import.php` is executed.

 # Tumblr API v2 documentation
 [http://www.tumblr.com/docs/en/api/v2](http://www.tumblr.com/docs/en/api/v2)